Lorp/samsa/docs/technote-ttf-cubic.md

   * 0x43554245 (`CUBE`) for ttf-cubic fonts

 I used the last option for two reasons.
 First, because after loading a font into memory, the file extension may not be preserved; indeed some fonts may be memory objects in the first place, not manifested as files at all.
 Second, it seems important to disable these fonts from being rendered in normal systems, because the curves will appear incorrectly (circles become squircles); these first four 4 bytes tend to be checked before processing, while an obscure flag may be ignored.

-### Alternative cubic representation methods

-The `head.glyphDataFormat` field could be incremented.
-However it seems dangerous to assume that this field is reliably checked by font systems, given that there has only been a single way to interpret the `glyf` table hitherto.

-[Karsten Lücke](https://www.kltf.de/) has proposed representing cubic curves in the existing `glyf` format, as describe above except renaming the `glyf` and `loca` tables to `glyc` and `locc` to ensure they are never parsed as quadratic.

 ## Building ttf-cubic fonts